RiritoXXL/PyWin10WallpaperChanger/README.md

 # PyWin10WallpaperChanger

-My First Program for Changin Wallpaper via CTYPES...
+My First Program for Changing Wallpaper via CTYPES...
 So Enjoy to use this!!!